Szymon-Czuszek/RPA-CHALLENGE/README.md

 - 📊 Reads and processes the file with pandas
 - 📝 Fills and submits a form automatically
 - 📤 Extracts confirmation messages from the webpage
+- 💾 Saves the results into a text file

 ## Setup and Requirements
 Ensure you have Python installed on your system.